atharvapurdue/MotionPlanning/motion_planning.md

 We set the goal lat long coordinates.

+Then we call the a_star function to find a suitable path from start point to end point.

 ![Alt text](https://github.com/sparklytopaz/MotionPlanning/blob/master/m6.png?raw=true "m6")

+After recieving the path, we prune the path to minimize waypoints.

+Then we use matplotlib to visualize the pruned path.

 Function `TAKEOFF` : When the flight state is TAKEOFF the function checks if the UAV is within 95 % of the target altitude.
 When so, it calls the waypoint_transition() function.